 One of my goals for 2025 is to normalize semi-homemade cooking.
 Complicated recipes with numerous ingredients have their place, but most people don’t have time for that.
-My easy, smoky cheese dip is a regular staple in our house, and I promise no one will know how easy it is to make!
+My easy, smoky cheese dip can be made with leftover shredded beef or any cooked protein of your choice!

 Smoky Cheese Dip